ANSSI-FR/ASCAD/STM32_AES_v2/Readme.md

 $ unzip ascadv2-multi-resnet-earlystopping.zip
 $ unzip ascadv2-multi-resnet-wo-permind-earlystopping.zip
 </pre>
 The first model corresponds to a multitask ResNet model that predicts all the intermediate mask values (multiplicative mask, additive mask, shuffled masked sbox output for each index i in [1..16], shuffle index for i in [1..16]).
 The second model ignores that the implementation has shuffled the sbox outputs and classifies directly the multiplicative mask, additive mask, and the masked sbox outputs without shuffle.
-More details about the two models may be found in the presentation done for the "GDR SoC2 et Sécurité informatique" ([video](https://mediacenter3.univ-st-etienne.fr/videos/?video=MEDIA201125165945975)).
+More details about the methodology and the two models may be found in our [eprint article](https://eprint.iacr.org/2021/592).

 ## Test the trained models